 “Apple TV is like a DVD player for the 21st century—you connect it to your entertainment system just like a DVD player, but it plays digital content you get from the Internet rather than DVDs you get from a physical store,” said Steve Jobs, Apple’s CEO.
 “Apple TV plays the same iTunes content that users enjoy on their computers and iPods, so now they can even watch part of a movie in their living room, and watch the rest later on their iPod.”

-- Apple TV adds A&E, History, Lifetime channels
+- Apple TV adds Dailymotion, Fusion, The Scene, UFC channels

-- Apple TV adds ACC Sports channel
+- Apple TV adds CBS News channel